Burgov/docs.nestjs.com/content/pipes.md

 #### Class validator

 > warning **Warning** The techniques in this section require TypeScript, and are not available if your app is written using vanilla JavaScript.
+Also, you must have `"emitDecoratorMetadata": true` enabled in your `tsconfig.json` file.

 Let's look at an alternate implementation of our validation technique.